geodynamics/aspect/doc/sphinx/parameters/Formulation.md

 **Pattern:** [Selection real density|reference density profile ]

 **Documentation:** Possible approximations for the density in the temperature equation.
-Possible approximations are `real density' and `reference density profile'.
-Note that this parameter is only evaluated if `Formulation' is set to `custom'.
+Possible approximations are &lsquo;real density&rsquo; and &lsquo;reference density profile&rsquo;.
+Note that this parameter is only evaluated if &lsquo;Formulation&rsquo; is set to &lsquo;custom&rsquo;.
 Other formulations ignore the value of this parameter.